amyfrancis97/global-epistasis/README.md

-# 🧬 Global Epistasis Models of Antibody-Antigen Interactions
+# 🧬 Global Epistasis Models for Antibody-Antigen Interactions

 ## 📖 Introduction and Overview